 In the world of competitive sports, where winning and losing may come down to milliseconds, athletes need to examine all areas to see where they can improve.
 Research is in agreement that certain nutrition strategies – whether it is starting the day with breakfast or grabbing the right combination of foods for recovery, have tangible performance benefits.

-In 2016, Menlo School has hired its first ever Sports Nutritionist, to help guide our students on fueling for academic and athletic success.
+In 2016, Menlo School has hired its first ever Sports Nutritionist as a consultant, to help guide our students on fueling for academic and athletic success.
 Sterling launched her Sports Nutrition Curriculum that September, and holds lectures every season.
 All Upper School teams participate.
 The curriculum includes the following topics:

 - Building Your Nutritional Foundation: fueling throughout the day, quality of food, balance, matching energy needs